Safezone-Cartons/oreilly-katas-2024/ADRs/02-SystemArchitecture.md

 ## Context

-The propose case of *MontorMe!* requires a self-hosted on premise solution which is easy maintainable, performant, reliable, available, flexible, decentralized.
+The proposal of *MontorMe!* requires a self-hosted on premise solution which is easy maintainable, performant, reliable, available, flexible, decentralized.

 ## Decision

-We will opt for an **Edge Computing** environment, where each unit area has its very own Edge Processor, supported by a Local Central Storage and Deep Analysis system.
+We will opt for an **Edge Computing** environment, where each Nurse Station has its very own Edge Gateway System, supported by a Local Central Storage and Deep Analysis system.

 ## Consequences